fabricioism/gas-station-simulation/README.md

-# gas-station-simulation-backend
+# gas-station-simulation

-This project works as a backend service for a simulation about gas stations behavior.
+This project works as a simulation about gas stations behavior.

 ### Beginning 🚀